 Customarily, lead teachers attending the program will receive a copy of the book, the month’s syllabus, and a bibliography of related books for young readers.
 Due to public health concerns during the coronavirus pandemic, leaders are provided with links to view virtual readings.

 Benefits of Heritage Alive!:

 - Improves students‘ literacy skills through the introduction of books and stories written and illustrated by African Americans

 - Helps foster children’s understanding of other cultures and people

-- Increases students’understanding of similarities and differences of people
+- Increases students’ understanding of the similarities and differences in people

-- Encourages students to enjoy reading and to become life long learners
+- Encourages students to enjoy reading and become life long learners